matteskridge/OpenLaunch/README.md

 ## Contributions & Ownership

-This project is owned by CreationShare Technology.
+This project is owned by Eskridge Technology.
 If you'd like to make changes to this framework, then create a fork of it on github.
 You are free to do whatever you like with this form, so long as it follows the MIT license.
 If you want your changes merged into our project, contact us with a link to your fork, and we will